 Juice of 3 lemons

-Prepare the simple syrup (if you want a sweeter pop): in a sauce pan, heat the sugar and water on medium until dissolved.
+If using, prepare the simple syrup: in a sauce pan, heat the sugar and water on medium until dissolved.
 Make sure to stir every once in a while so it doesn't burn.
 Once the sugar has dissolved, remove from heat.
 Allow to cool before using.

 Prepare the layers: in a liquid measuring cup (preferably one with a little spout/divet for pouring) add some prosecco and grapefruit juice, adjusting to how sour or citrusy you want your pops to be.
 Once you have the right ratio, and have added any simple syrup if you want, pour into your popsicle molds, filling a third of each one.
 Add the popsicle sticks, and allow to set in the freezer for about 20 minutes.
 Repeat the same steps for the orange and lemon layers, making sure to freeze between the two.